Anna Pavlovna of Russia: Queen

 On 7 October 1840, on the abdication of her father-in-law William I of the Netherlands, she became queen consort of the Netherlands, and her husband was inaugurated in the Nieuwe Kerk, Amsterdam.
 Anna attended his inauguration in a dress of silver cloth.

-As queen, Anna was described as dignified, proud and distant toward the public: she was never to be a popular queen, but it was not her goal to become popular with the public, rather to be respected for having performed her role in accordance to duty.
+As queen, Anna was described as dignified, proud and distant toward the public.
+She wished to be respected for having performed her role in accordance to duty.
 She valued ceremonial court etiquette and royal representation, and the Dutch court was reportedly given more of a "royal allure" than before.

-Anna Pavlovna was described as a tall, stately woman with a majestic appearance: proud and always identifying with her rank as an Imperial Grand Duchess, she never gave up her Imperial rank and was as a strict follower of etiquette and ceremony.
+Anna Pavlovna was described as a tall, stately woman with a majestic appearance who was proud and always identifying with her rank as an Imperial Grand Duchess, she never gave up her Imperial rank and was as a strict follower of etiquette and ceremony.
 Anna was acknowledged to be a talented and intelligent person who quickly mastered a new language as well as being well informed and with a clear understanding of contemporary politics.
-She was also a strong willed character with a heated temperament, which could cause outbursts and result in her refusing to leave her rooms for days, referred to as her "nerves".
+She was also a strong willed character with a noted temperament, which could cause outbursts and result in her refusing to leave her rooms for days, referred to as her "nerves".
 She was also deeply devoted to her mother and her two younger brothers and their family affairs.

-Anna Pavlovna corresponded with her mother and brothers in Russia, treasured the memory of her birth country and remained a strong Russian patriot her entire life, and it has been said of her that she remained a Russian Grand Duchess more than she ever became queen of the Netherlands.
+Anna Pavlovna corresponded with her mother and brothers in Russia and remained a strong Russian patriot her entire life.
+It has been said of her that she remained a Russian Grand Duchess more than she ever became queen of the Netherlands.
 She had a Russian Orthodox private chapel in her private quarters, and had her own priest and Russian choir boys to serve her.
 She kept her Orthodox religion and continued to live in accordance with Russian custom (albeit in her case the French influenced Russian aristocratic version) and sometimes appeared in Russian national costume.
 Her correspondence as well as the diary of her courtier Baron Mackay van Ophemert illustrated that she was well informed and held clear political opinions, though she was never involved in politics or expressed any political views in public.